AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 Oh, it's hallucinating.
 Oh, that's nice.

+It's lying.
 It's lying about that.

 And that's a very different thing.
 And my concern is like a lot of these companies, for example, Musk with his rockets, when they blow up, he says, yes, no.

-But you don't want something that could go wrong, theoretically, applied to weapon systems.
+But you don't want something that could go wrong theoretically applied to weapon systems.
 Presumably, you want something that's been absolutely guaranteed 100%

-Well, you know, that that's part of what it attracted is exactly the wrong word, but part of the reason that I was drawn to that work is like it's one thing, you know, technology is incredibly buggy, right?
+that's part of what it attracted is exactly the wrong word, but part of the reason that I was drawn to that work is like it's one thing, you know, technology is incredibly buggy, right?

 And the solutions are often just as brutal as like turn it off and turn it on again, even when you're working with the most sophisticated engineers who've come out of the best universities around the world.

 And a lot of times, they don't even understand why the technology is doing things it shouldn't be doing.
+And that's one thing if it's, you know, playing, you know, games or some, you know, very,

-And that's one thing if it's, you know, playing, you know, games or some, you know, very, that's a very, very different thing if it's second strike capability in the South China Sea or, you know, a drone load that can autonomously kill humans, right?
+that's a very, very different thing if it's second strike capability in the South China Sea or, you know, a drone load

+that can autonomously kill humans, right?
 Like, I do think that there are distinctions.

-And part of the reason that I wanted to work in this area is that it seemed very important to me that there were some discussion for a start, ideally some policies, even better, some rules.
+And part of the reason that I wanted to work in this area is it seemed very important to me that there were some discussion for a start, ideally some policies, even better, some rules.

 But, you know, when you talk about hallucinations, the idea that AI is hallucinating, but with Musk's Grok, it's not just that it's hallucinating, it's that algorithms are skewing it towards certain.